What condition is indicated by a sudden loss of urine output in a renal graft?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-The sudden loss of urine output in a renal graft is typically indicative of renal artery thrombosis.
-This condition arises when a blood clot obstructs the renal artery, which is crucial for supplying blood to the transplanted kidney.
-When the blood flow is compromised, the renal tissue can quickly become ischemic, leading to a decrease in kidney function and, consequently, a sudden drop in urine output.
+A sudden loss of urine output in a renal graft is most often indicative of renal artery thrombosis.
+This condition occurs when a blood clot obstructs the renal artery, leading to a rapid decline in renal function due to inadequate blood supply to the transplanted kidney.
+When renal artery thrombosis occurs, the graft cannot filter blood effectively, resulting in a significant drop or complete cessation of urine production.

 Subscribe